-As of August 2019, the number of FINRA-registered funding portals - that is, the websites where crowdfunding investors can invest in startups - reached a total of 50.
+As of late 2019, the number of FINRA-registered funding portals - that is, websites where crowdfunding investors can invest in startups - had reached a total of 50.

 With so many different options and platforms to invest on, how should crowdfunding investors choose which funding portal to use when investing in startups?